Current Regulations

 All are considered by scientists as the richest and most frequented by green turtles and seabirds.
 The site is a coral sanctuary where sharks abound and humpback whales come to mate, give birth and nurse their young.

-The rest of Chesterfield-Bellona now are classified in nature reserves.
+The rest of center Chesterfield now are classified in nature reserves.

 - All fishing is prohibited in the nature reserves